Background pattern

 • Gastrointestinal bleeding

-• In some cases, allopurinol tablets may produce effects on the blood that manifest with the appearance of more frequent bruises, sore throat, or other signs of infection.
+• On occasion, alopurinol tablets may produce effects on the blood that manifest with the appearance of more frequent bruising than usual, sore throat, or other signs of infection.
 These effects usually occur in people with kidney or liver problems.
 Inform your doctor as soon as possible if you have any of these symptoms.

-• General weakness (asthenia), numbness, instability in the feet, sensation of inability to move muscles (paralysis) or loss of consciousness
+• General weakness (asthenia), numbness, instability in the feet, feeling unable to move the muscles (paralysis), or loss of consciousness

 • Furunculosis (ulcerative inflammation of the skin)